 So, you go to key stakeholders and discuss the idea.
 You listen to concerns.
 You accommodate these in your proposal.
 You make the effort to grow consensus.
 The big meeting only then occurs once everyone is backing the proposal.
 If you are struggling to gain acceptance, then you either continue to work with stakeholders to adjust the proposal or drop the idea.
 The point being, you don’t proceed on a big change, new implementation, new service, or any other important ITSM task unless there’s support for the proposal.
 For example, when wanting to change a process, the IT process owner meets with the business process owner, the leads of the IT processes that may be impacted, and other stakeholders such as process operators.
 Once the change has a consensus, it can be progressed via change enablement.

-These Lean concepts will help you and your colleagues in your daily work.
+These Lean tips or concepts will help you and your colleagues in your daily work.
 Please note though that, as with any new approach, it will take time to mature.
 If you’d like to read more about blending Agile, Lean, and ITSM, then this blog is for you.